alexpaul/UIKit/size-classes-and-traits.md

 > Note: Built against iOS 15.

-This demo, uses two layouts based on the current size class `UIUserInterfaceSizeClass`.
+This demo uses two layouts based on the current size class `UIUserInterfaceSizeClass`.
-* If in the `.compact` size class there is one item per row.
+* If in the `.compact` size class there is one item per row (or one column).
-* If in the `.regular` size class there are two items per row.
+* If in the `.regular` size class there are two items per row (or two columns).

 ### iPad